mounirn/KharbgaNet/info.md

   * Check that Pieces that are capturable and give these priority to move
   * Check that the result of a move does not result in a capturable piece
   * Check that the result of a move results in less capturables
+  * case when computer is attacker and asking for Haff!! keeps moving the same piece.
+System needs to if repeating move more than three time ( add rule to mark the move as invalid)

 * Detect Player blocked condition and allow the player to continue if it is not the first block
 * Add ability to detect the number of times exchange requests are requested using the same piece and attacker     is not paying up (limit to 3)